May 1, 2023

 The UnderCool Bundle which is 1 vest garment and 1 set of cooling packs in your choice either SlimCool or ExtendedCool.
 The UnderCool with SlimCool cooling packs is $199.99 for $20 more at $219.99 you can get the ExtendedCool cooling packs which give you an extra hour of cooling time.

-Then from there the price goes up.
-The Festival Bundle is 1 vest garment and 2 sets of cooling packs, and when I say a set you get 4, so there's 4 cooling packs to each set and the cool thing about the Festival Bundle is you have your choice of getting two sets of the SlimCool cooling packs, two sets of the ExtendedCool cooling packs or you can get one set of each.
+Then from there, the price goes up.
+The Festival Bundle is 1 vest garment and 2 sets of cooling packs, and when I say a set you get 4, so there are 4 cooling packs to each set.
+The cool thing about the Festival Bundle is you have your choice of getting two sets of the SlimCool cooling packs, two sets of the ExtendedCool cooling packs or you can get one set of each.

-Why do you want to have the two different sets of cooling packs?
+Why do you want to have two different sets of cooling packs?